Commercial Vehicle (CV) Insurance Estimate Calculator

 Minimal signal first

-Reintroduced only one lightweight data point first (phone number) to connect sessions to agent outcomes while protecting conversions.
+Introduced a single lightweight data point to connect sessions to outcomes without impacting completion.

 Scale